minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

     except (AddressValueError, NetmaskValueError, ValueError) as e:
 ```
 Using this we can determine whether our address is an IPAddressV4 or IPAddressV6.
 But creating an IPAddress requires specifying what network that IPAddress lies on (in our example that is the internet.)
 We can get this by using *normalizer_meta* also provided in our run function.
 This dictionary is similar to the JSON you have seen when downloading the results of our boefje's task.
 Inside this dictionary, we can get information on the IPAddress that has triggered our boefje.
 And pull the reference.

-**TODO: ASK IF WE SHOULD ALWAYS PRODUCE OOIS THAT WE ALREADY KNOW EXISTS**

 Lastly, we will create our unique OOI.
 This is as simple as creating an object of the *Greeting* class we have made and yielding it.
 This is what our file could look like:
 ```